 The law relating to obscenity was not reviewed in the Sexual Offences Review in 2000.
 It was widely regarded as being in a state of incoherence and ambiguity and in desperate need of reform.
-For some time, suggestions had been made to reform the central test of corrupting and depraying, replacing it with schedules of prohibited material (eg torture, coprophilia, child pornography, etc).158 The government announced159 proposals to outlaw the possession of an extreme pornographic image.
-In August 2005, the Home Office launched a consultation paper on the possession of extreme pornographic material stating that it was considered 'possible that such material may encourage or reinforce interest in violent and aberrant sexual activity to the detriment of society as a whole'.160 The Home Office published a response in 2006.161 The resulting legislative proposals were heavily criticized, not merely because they further restrict free expression, but because they were not consistent with the stated policy aim.
+For some time, suggestions had been made to reform the central test of corrupting and depraving, replacing it with schedules of prohibited material (eg torture, coprophilia, child pornography, etc).159 The government announced160 proposals to outlaw the possession of an extreme pornographic image.
+In August 2005, the Home Office launched a consultation paper on the possession of extreme pornographic material stating that it was considered 'possible that such material may encourage or reinforce interest in violent and aberrant sexual activity to the detriment of society as a whole'.
+The Home Office published a response in 2006.
+The resulting legislative proposals were heavily criticized, not merely because they further restrict free expression, but because they were not consistent with the stated policy aim.
 If the concern is with extreme pornography leading to violent offending, it was strange that the offences are limited to possession of sexual but not violent imagery.
-162 It was unsurprising therefore when s 37 of the Criminal Justice and Courts Act 2015 extended the offence to include images of rape and non-consensual sexual penetration.163
+It is